1975 British Mount Everest Southwest Face expedition: Subsequent events

-Mick Burke's body has not been found (Note: Not found as of September 2015.) but it is thought likely he did reach the summit.
+Mick Burke's body has not been found (Note: Not found as of September 2025.) but it is thought likely he did reach the summit.

 The expedition considerably exceeded its planned expenditure – £130,000 rather than £100,000.
 Barclays, the sponsors, owned several media rights including those to the book Bonington was to publish, Everest the Hard Way, which became a best-seller and so the bank was able to recover its entire expenditure.
 The BBC produced a documentary film of the same name.
 (Note: The BBC documentary was produced by Ned Kelly and Chris Ralling and was narrated by John Castle.)
 With the publicity given to the expedition, Bonington, Haston and Scott became household names in Britain.
 Bonington was made a CBE and later went on to receive a knighthood.

 Two years later Scott was proposing a lightweight expedition to The Ogre in the Karakoram that was to include Bonington (as a team member) and Haston.
 While it was being planned, news came through that Haston had been killed in an avalanche while skiing in the Alps.
 The expedition went ahead and in fact Scott and Bonington became the first people to reach the summit.
 Estcourt was killed on the 1978 Bonington-led K2 West Ridge expedition.
 Boardman died together with Joe Tasker on Bonington's 1982 Everest Northeast Ridge expedition.

-Pertemba set up his own very successful trekking agency in 1985 and also in that year teamed up again with Bonington on a Norwegian-led expedition that led to Bonington reaching the summit of Everest for his first and only time.
+Pertemba founded his trekking agency in 1985 and also later that year teamed up again with Bonington on a Norwegian-led expedition that led to Bonington reaching the summit of Everest for his first and only time.

 The Southwest Face was climbed by a Slovak expedition in 1988 when four climbers reached the South Summit in alpine style with no supplementary oxygen.
 Jozef Just went on to reach the main summit on 17 October but on the descent his team all disappeared in a strong storm after their last radio contact with the base saying they were on the way to the South Col. Their bodies were never found.
 A South Korean expedition climbed the route in 1995.
 However, on either side of the face (and so possibly to be included in its scope) are the South Pillar and Central Pillar (Note: The South Pillar is also called the South Buttress and the Central Pillar is also called the Southwest Pillar.) and these have been successfully used as climbing routes several times starting in 1980 and 1982 for the two routes respectively.
 In 1980 there was an ascent of Everest by a full North Face route; a Kangshung Face route was achieved in 1983.

 Forty years after the ascent ten of the expedition's members took part in a reunion meeting at the Royal Geographical Society in London, raising funds for Community Action Nepal.